Edge of Darkness: Five: Northmoor

 Craven and Jedburgh penetrate Northmoor and discover the hot cell which has been sealed off following an explosion – a consequence of Gaia's attempted break-in.
 Jedburgh, under orders from the CIA, enters the hot cell and steals the plutonium.
-At the House of Commons inquiry, IIF chief executive Robert Bennett is forced to admit the presence of plutonium at Northmoor and the deaths of the Gaia team.
+At the House of Commons inquiry, IIF chief executive Robert Bennett admits to the presence of plutonium at Northmoor.
+Further, he admits to deliberately causing the deaths by drowning of the Gaia team to prevent them from removing plutonium from the site.
+He justifies both the deaths, and the failure to report to any regulatory body, by stating that the plutonium was the property of the Ministry of Defence.
+(Aired 2 December 1985).

 Six: Fusion

-Craven and Jedburgh escape Northmoor but both are dying from radiation poisoning.
+Craven and Jedburgh escape Northmoor but both are dying from acute radiation syndrome.
 Jedburgh makes for the Gleneagles Hotel in Scotland, which is hosting a NATO conference on directed energy weapons.

+In London, Harcourt advises his Minister that Northmoor has been illegally producing plutonium.
+The Minister counters that Northmoor was doing so for the Ministry of Defence via an experimental method and was therefore exempt from normal regulation, and that he had been aware since the start of the secret program.
+Harcourt's involvement was intended only as a deception to allay American suspicions.

-Also present at the conference is Grogan, who announces that the British government has approved his company's purchase of IIF and speaks with cold passion of harnessing the power of the atom.
+Arriving late at the conference is Grogan, who announces that the British government has approved his company's purchase of IIF and speaks with cold passion of harnessing the power of the atom.
 The audience of military and civilian officials applauds but Jedburgh, in a U.S. Army uniform, takes the dais to denounce nuclear proliferation.
-He finishes by bringing together two bars of plutonium he has removed from Northmoor, causing a criticality accident and irradiating himself and the nearby Grogan.
+He finishes by bringing together two bars of plutonium he has removed from Northmoor, causing a criticality and irradiating himself and the nearby Grogan.

 Emma's ghost appears to Craven and tells him of a time when black flowers grew, warming the Earth and preventing life from becoming extinct.
-She tells him that the black flowers have returned and will melt the polar icecaps, destroying mankind so that life can continue.
+The black flowers have returned and will melt the polar icecaps, destroying mankind so that life can continue.
 Craven goes to dissuade Jedburgh from the next step in his plan, which is to cause a nuclear explosion in Scotland with the rest of the plutonium.
-He succeeds, though the secret service follow him and kill Jedburgh.
-Craven, who like Jedburgh and Grogan has been fatally exposed to radiation, wanders into the mountains to die, calling Emma's name.
-On the mountains, as Emma predicted, the black flowers are growing, foreshadowing the planet's defensive war against humanity.
+He succeeds, though the secret service trace Craven's call to Pendleton alerting him to the location of the rest of the plutonium, and kill Jedburgh.
+The next morning Craven, who like Jedburgh and Grogan has been fatally exposed to radiation, watches from a ridge above a loch as the plutonium is recovered, before finally calling Emma's name.
+Grogan is dying from ARS.
+Later, on the mountains, as Emma predicted, black flowers are growing, foreshadowing the planet's defensive war against humanity.
+(Aired 9 December 1985).